 Based on the conditions of contest for an event, players on the same team who did not play all of the boards in an event may receive different Masterpoint awards than their teammates.
 In this case, the MASTER_POINTS or MASTER_POINTS_AWARDED tags can be repeated as child elements of that PLAYER.

+Teams of Eight

+Updated in USEBIO 1.4

+For Teams of Eight:

+With XIMPS, ADD_THEN_IMP or ADD_THEN_MOD_IMP, there should be a single MATCH element for the entire match, with four TRAVELLER_LINES per board.
+TEAM_SCORE and OPPOSING_TEAM_SCORE are for the teams-of-eight match

+With IMP_THEN_ADD scoring, there should be one MATCH element for each teams-of-four sub-match, with two TRAVELLER_LINES per board.
+In each MATCH element, TEAM_SCORE and OPPOSING_TEAM_SCORE are for the teams-of-eight match, not for the sub-match.

+The same principle applies to teams of more than eight.

 Individual events

 In an individual event, players play with several partners during the event, and no significance is given to these pairs.
 Therefore no pair ids are recorded and there are consequential changes to the reporting of results in TRAVELLER_LINE elements.
 The elements NS_PAIR_NUMBER and EW_PAIR_NUMBER are replaced by four elements for the four players playing that board at that time.